2 – Nautical charts

 First you line this instrument up with the two buoys.
 Then follows the intriguing part in moving the device to the compass rose without losing its alignment.
 Finally, when one of the rules is aligned with the heart of the compass card, you can read course A to B. In this example: 170°.

-Besides the parallel rules there are other types of instruments available, notably the Breton plotter – also known as a Portland Course Plotter – which features an adjustable rose.
+Besides the parallel rules there are other types of instruments available, notably the Breton Plotter – also known as a Portland Course Plotter – which features an adjustable rose.

 Selection of chart symbols